ramseyjonah114/notes/README.md

 "In addition, 'Code is read much more often than it is written.'
 This highlights the importance of investing time in clear documentation and readable code structure, as this significantly reduces debugging time and facilitates collaboration among developers."

 Lastly, "Premature optimization is the root of all evil." - Donald Knuth.
 This quote serves as a reminder that before optimizing your code, ensure you have a solid understanding of where the real performance bottlenecks lie.
 Don't make assumptions; measure, then optimize if and where necessary."

+# 2024-02-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, based on performance measurements.
+Remember, clarity and simplicity enhance readability and collaboration, which are key to software longevity."

+In more detail but still concise: Always strive for code that is readable, easily modifiable, and follows good design principles.
+It's often more valuable to have a correct, well-structured program than one that's marginally faster due to premature optimizations that can introduce unnecessary complexity and bugs.
+Measure, identify bottlenecks, then optimize – this is the path to efficient and sustainable software development.